cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 = 1.47.0 - 01/02/2023 =
 * Tested on WooCommerce 7.3.0.
-* Added the code to handle min and max variation prices for non variation products.
+* Added the code to handle min and max variation prices for non-variation products.

 = 1.46.1 - 14/01/2023 =
 * Fixed an issue where the price could not be filtered on "Sale Price is empty".